RaoulRV/picknch/README.md

 - When clicking on the About button, the user will be taken to the About page.
 - On this page the user can read a brief but accurate description of the website and what its used for.
 - Below the description there are 3 cards.
-- Each card is interractive and will change color when hovered over.
+- Each card is interactive and will change color when hovered over.
 - These cards contain 3 simple steps on how to Register, Log In and Start Posting.
 - These instructions ensure that the user has a good experience when first accessing the website.